 After this period, once integrated into the main herd, a rescued equine begins their journey to be matched with a Forever Home through the Charity’s Loan Scheme.

 All HAPPA horses, ponies or donkeys of any age are given a Second Chance of finding their Forever Home.

 Although we work tirelessly to ensure they have the best care and attention we sometimes have to say goodbye to those who have suffered too much at the hands of their previous owners.

-HAPPA have four categories in which you can rehome and care for your perfect match under our legally binding private loan agreements- Rideable, Companion, Foster and Veteran.
+HAPPA have four categories in which you can rehome and care for your perfect match under our legally binding private loan agreements- Rideable, Companion, Temporary Foster Care and Veteran.
 Using our experience we match up potential homes to our horses, ponies or donkeys to ensure that we find them a Forever Home.

 We understand that circumstances can change and equines may need to be returned, but we pride ourselves that they will always have a stable here.
 Our process is simple: